Doomakia-Dev/DeadDogma/Races/Silhou.md

 Your lanky arms grant you extra reach.
 When you make a Melee Strike, your range has an additional 5ft.

 You can use your claws to make an unarmed strike against a target, dealing 1d6 slashing damage.
 This attack counts as [Unarmed], [Brawling] and [Finesse]

-## Feline reflexes (reaction)
-[Silhou]

-Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC against the attack.